-Ohio State has long been a center for atomic, molecular, and optical physics (AMO physics).
-The research program in AMO goes beyond traditional spectroscopic studies, encompassing laser physics, ultrafast optical physics, laser-plasma processes, investigations of planetary atmospheres and the interstellar medium, and optical cooling and trapping of atoms.
+Ohio State has long been a center for atomic, molecular and optical physics (AMO physics).
+The research program in AMO goes beyond traditional spectroscopic studies, encompassing laser physics, ultrafast optical physics, laser-plasma processes, investigations of planetary atmospheres and the interstellar medium and optical cooling and trapping of atoms, network and quantum information sciences.
 The department enjoys collaborations with strong laser groups in the Department of Chemistry including the Laser Spectroscopy Facility, which is a state-of-the-art laser laboratory.
-In addition, Ohio State is a leader in ultrafast technologies to study atoms and molecules, ranging from isolated lasermatter interactions to solvent-solute interactions in liquids to laser-induced fusion processes.
+In addition, Ohio State is a leader in ultrafast technologies to study atoms and molecules, ranging from isolated laser-matter interactions to solvent-solute interactions in liquids to laser-induced fusion processes.

 Graduate students are a key element in the success of the programs.
-Many opportunities for research exist within the department, across disciplines, and beyond.
+Many opportunities for research exist within the department, across disciplines and beyond.
 Graduate students are involved in the following research areas:

-- Quantum electronics working with millimeter and submillimeter waves; laboratory astrophysics and upper atmosphere physics; molecular collisions and chemical physics. - Using laser light to manipulate the translational degrees of freedom of atoms.
-Atomic samples at ultra-cold (less than 1 millikelvin) temperatures may be obtained. - Multiphoton ionization of atoms and molecules. - · Ultrashort laser-plasma interactions. - Coherent control of atomic systems. - Propagation of intense laser pulses through solids, liquids, and gasses.
-This involves super continuum generation, intensity dependent group velocity dispersion, plasma generation, and other effects. - · High Energy Density Physics, a relatively new field of the experimental study of matter at the extremes of density and temperature.
-Although not found naturally on earth, it is the most abundant form of matter in the universe: stars (hedp.osu.edu).
+- Quantum electronics working with millimeter and submillimeter waves; - laboratory astrophysics and upper atmosphere physics; molecular collisions and chemical physics. - Network science studying the dynamics of networks. - Using laser light to manipulate the translational degrees of freedom of atoms.
+Atomic samples at ultra-cold (less than 1 millikelvin) temperatures may be obtained. - Multiphoton ionization of atoms and molecules. - Ultrashort laser-plasma interactions. - Coherent control of atomic systems. - Propagation of intense laser pulses through solids, liquids and gasses.
+This involves super continuum generation, intensity dependent group velocity dispersion, plasma generation and other effects. - High Energy Density Physics, a relatively new field of the experimental study of matter at the extremes of density and temperature.
+Although not found naturally on earth, it is the most abundant form of matter in the universe: stars (hedp. osu.edu).